ksewen/yorozuya/yorozuya-spring-boot-starter/README.md

 the [user guides](https://resilience4j.readme.io/docs/getting-started), you can utilize this framework not only through annotations but also programmatically.

-In the [example project](../yorozuya-samples/circuit-breaker-resilience4j), you can find the recommended usage with Spring Boot.
+In the [sample project](../yorozuya-samples/circuit-breaker-resilience4j), you can find the recommended usage with Spring Boot.

 You can also refer to the [demo](https://github.com/resilience4j/resilience4j-spring-boot3-demo) provided by